Revised 6/17/21 with updated submissions guidelines

 - Articles for this issue should be submitted no earlier than August 1, 2021, and no later than January 1, 2022.

-- Contributors should consult the current TAPA guidelines for authors and style sheet.
+- Contributors should consult the current Style Sheet for Authors (revised July 13, 2021)

 - All submissions will receive double-blind refereeing as is usual for TAPA.